Buying a New Construction

-Why you should hire your own real estate agent
+Why you should hire your own Engel & Völkers real estate advisor?

-Your real estate agent's job is to help you get the most value for your money, with the least hassle and frustration.
+Your real estate advisor's job is to help you get the most value for your money, with the least hassle and frustration.

-When buying new construction, here’s what your real estate agent will help you with that you might miss out on if you stick with the builder’s agent:
+When buying new construction, here’s what your real estate advisor will help you with that you might miss out on if you stick with the builder’s agent:

 - Negotiating extras: Want upgraded counters or appliances in that new home?
-Your agent can help you with all those extra perks, amenities, and upgrades.
-They can often negotiate with the builder on things like paint color or even the style of garage door, especially if the housing development is in the beginning stages.
+Your advisor can help you with all those extra perks, amenities, and upgrades.
+He can often negotiate with the builder on things like paint color or even the style of garage door, especially if the housing development is in the beginning stages.

 - Recommending financing: A builder typically will have a preferred lender that it will try to steer you to, but your real estate agent can help make sure that you're getting the mortgage that works best for your situation.
 Shopping around is always wise, and you don't want the builders agent pressuring you into using their suggested professional unless its right for you.